-Creator and Founder, “Be the Difference – Never Again”
+Creator and Co-Founder, “Be the Difference – Never Again”

-She developed marketing and public relation opportunities for her impactful book, It Happened in Italy: Untold Stories of How the People of Italy Defied the Horrors of the Holocaust, bringing to light the little-known history of how approximately 80% of the Jews were saved in Italy during the Holocaust.
-She co-produced the documentary, My Italian Secret: The Forgotten Heroes of the Holocaust which was inspired by her book and work.
-Isabella Rossellini is the narrator.
-Elizabeth was instrumental in raising over $1.5 million to fund the documentary.
+Ms. Bettina Nicolosi created marketing and public relation opportunities for her impactful book, It Happened in Italy: Untold Stories of How the People of Italy Defied the Horrors of the Holocaust (HarperCollins), a work that brings to light the little known history of how many Jews were saved in Italy during the Holocaust.
+The book inspired the making of a documentary, My Italian Secret: The Forgotten Heroes (Netflix, Amazon Prime).
+She was instrumental in raising over $1.5 million for producing the documentary.

 Ms. Bettina Nicolosi is fierce advocate for Holocaust education and Jewish/Catholic relations with a focus on people being upstanders rather than bystanders.
 She has organized multiple private audiences with Pope Benedict XVI and Pope Francis for Holocaust survivors, rescuers, and “good Samaritans”.

 Ms. Bettina Nicolosi, a graduate of Smith College, has decades of experience studying and working in Italy and France.
 She is a fluent speaker of both English and Italian.